zsofiasomlai/pbx-group-security/content/challenges/competencies/CP-EN-entrepreneurialism.md

 area        : competency

 questions :
-    - "CP-EN-01: Tell me about a time when you successfully challenged the opinion of a superior or a proposed strategy."
+    - "CP-EN-01: Describe a time when you successfully challenged the opinion of a superior or a proposed strategy."
     - "CP-EN-02: Provide an example of an idea that you recommended that was not adopted.
 Why was it rejected?"
-    - "CP-EN-03: Tell me about a time when you took initiative to pursue an idea that you believed would be helpful to your organisation." desirable :
+    - "CP-EN-03: Describe a time when you took initiative to pursue an idea that you believed would be helpful to your organisation." desirable :
     - Took calculated risks to achieve organisational success
     - Challenged the status quo to improve organisational practices